MRT Line 4 (Metro Manila): Design

 The line will be a generally elevated mass rapid transit (MRT) railway with two tracks.

-Originally approved as a heavy monorail line in its MRT Line 4 iteration, the Project Description for scoping (PDS) published in September 2022 presented the possible options of constructing the line as a monorail, a light rail transit, or as a "mass rapid transit" (MRT) system.
+Originally approved as a heavy monorail line in its MRT Line 4 iteration, the Project Description for scoping (PDS) published in September 2022 presented the possible options of constructing the line as a monorail, a "light rail transit" (LRT) system, or as a "mass rapid transit" (MRT) system.
 Of the three options, the MRT option was strongly recommended by IDOM due to ease of maintenance and abundance of technical suppliers.
 In addition to this, studies conducted by IDOM also determined that the ridership demand along the San Juan-Rizal corridor was higher than expected.
 Because of this, the recommendation to use a MRT system was accepted by the Department of Transportation later that month.

 The guideway will use three different girder designs for the elevated sections: segmental box, precast concrete U-type and dapped-end girders.
 However, the design of the box girders will be different to that of the North–South Commuter Railway, having a more rounded U shape than that of the boxier design of the NSCR girders.

 The line is expected to have a headway of 4 minutes, and can be further lessened to 2 minutes with the introduction of CBTC signaling.